Creating child safe organisations

 Response to the Betrayal of Trust Inquiry

-For further information about the Betrayal of Trust Inquiry response, please visit the Department of Justice and Regulation website (external site).
+For further information about the Betrayal of Trust Inquiry response, please visit the Betrayal of Trust implementation page of the Department of Justice and Regulation website.

-The Child Safe Standards are compulsory minimum standards that apply to organisations that provide services for children in order to help protect children from all forms of abuse.
+The Child Safe Standards are compulsory minimum standards that apply to organisations that provide services for children in order to help protect children from abuse.

 Schools and education providers

-Information for schools and education providers is available from the Protect web page of the Department of Education and Training.
+Information for schools and education providers is available from the Protect web page of the Department of Education and Training website.

-Information for organisations funded or regulated by the Department of Health and Human Services is available on the DHHS Child safe standards resources web page.
+Organisations funded or regulated by the Department of Health and Human Services

 Introduction of a reportable conduct scheme